-Speaking of sleep, one of the most overlooked ways to increase your milk supply is to rest.
+Speaking of sleep, one of the most overlooked ways to increase breast milk is to rest.
 We don’t give our bodies enough credit, especially when we don’t see what it’s doing inside.
 But your body is doing a ton of work producing milk!
 Give it the rest it needs.

 This might mean taking it easy physically and napping when you can.
 Maybe you’ll let a lot of household tasks pass for now or clear your calendar so you don’t feel stressed.
 It’s not a coincidence that stress and fatigue affect our milk supply.

 5. Keep pumping after you’ve dropped a feeding session